Bases Loaded (video game): Gameplay

 The game allows the player to control one of 12 teams in either a single game or a full season.
 For single games, there is also a two-player option.

 Bases Loaded featured a television-style depiction of the pitcher-batter matchup (previously seen in Intellivision World Series Baseball and Accolade's HardBall!), as well as strong play control and a relatively high degree of realism, which made it one of the most popular baseball games of the early NES.

 One unique feature of the game is that the pitcher can provoke a batter to charge the mound.
 Each team has only one batter (usually the team's best hitter) who can be provoked in this manner, however; it is up to the player to discover who it is.

 At the time Bases Loaded was released, few video games were licensed by North American major league sports.
 Therefore, the league depicted in Bases Loaded is a fictitious league of twelve teams.

 Disembodied catcher's mitt

 One of the trademark images of the Bases Loaded franchise was the disembodied catcher's mitt, also referred to as the "phantom paw", that would catch pitches that were thrown extremely outside.
 Developer Heep Sop Choi claims it was programmed to show the catcher making some terrific snatches without any bodily movement.

 Release

 A defective chip was found during manufacturing, delaying the Nintendo Entertainment System version's North American release.

 A port for the Atari Jaguar was planned to be developed by Jaleco, after being signed by Atari Corporation to be a third-party developer for the system, but it was never released.

+Bases Loaded was re-released to Steam, PS5, and Nintendo Switch in 2025 as part of the Jaleco Sports series, with porting and development by Sickhead Games and publishing by Rock It Games.
+The release included Bases Loaded for NES and Super Bases Loaded for SNES, with original manuals and box art viewable from inside the game.